AbsaOSS/pramen/README.md

 ### Custom information in email notifications

-You can include additional information to email notification from custom components, like transformers, dources and sinks.
+You can include additional information to email notification from custom components, like transformers, sources and sinks.
 In order to do this, use Pramen client:
 ```scala
 import za.co.absa.pramen.api.Pramen